Listen to Lesson 12

 Optional Activity Read the blog article on our how our approach to challenging conversation can change the response

-The benefits of BUILD are…
+The benefits of FBI are…

 • It’s not personal or judgmental